Sudden death of entanglement with Hamiltonian ensemble assisted by auxiliary qubits: Introduction

 Recently, it was proposed that the quantum dynamics of an open quantum system can be simulated by the ensemble-averaged state of many random isolated systems \cite{Buluta2009S,Georgescu2014RMP,Kropf2016PRX,Gneiting2017PRL,Chen2018PRL,Wang2018NPJQI,Zhang2021FP}.
 The process of ensemble averaging over each random realization will result in averaging all random phases, thus inducing the loss of phase information, i.e., dephasing.
 However, due to the classical property of noise, most of the previous quantum simulation approaches can only simulate the longitudinal relaxation at the high-temperature limit \cite{Soare2014NP,Wang2018NPJQI,Zhang2021FP,Soare2014PRA,Zhen2016PRA}.
 The quantum simulation of the longitudinal relaxation at finite temperature is rarely studied.
 Since the dissipative environment can cause finite-time disentanglement \cite{Yu2004PRL,Almeida2007S,Yu2009S}, enhanced relaxation at avoided level-crossing \cite{Yang2020AP,Onizhuk2021PRXQ,Head-Marsden2021CR}, and optical non-reciprocity by detailed balance \cite{Yao2022A}, it may be interesting to in depth understand the influence of transverse relaxation and longitudinal relaxation on the sudden death of entanglement and its dynamic simulation.

 In this paper, in order to simulate the longitudinal relaxation at finite temperature, we introduce an auxiliary qubit which interacts with the working qubit.
 In order to mimic the longitudinal relaxation, we effectively prepare a large number of systems including the auxiliary qubit and the working qubit.
-They evolve from the same initial state but the auxiliary qubit possesses a random level spacing.
+They evolve from the same initial state and in each realization the interaction strength is subject to a Gaussian random distribution.
 By averaging over the different realizations, we can effectively simulate the longitudinal relaxation.
 Our analytical results demonstrate that this approach can well simulate the finite-temperature longitudinal relaxation with the dissipation rate linearly dependent on time.
-Here, the dissipation rate scales linearly with the variance of the level spacing of the auxiliary qubit and the interaction strength between the auxiliary qubit and the working qubit.
-The initial state of the auxiliary qubit and the interaction strength jointly determine the distribution of the steady state.
-We further investigate the effects of longitudinal and transverse relaxation on the entanglement of two-qubit.
+Here, the dissipation rate scales linearly with the variance of the random interaction strength between the auxiliary qubit and the working qubit.
+The initial state of the auxiliary qubit determines the distribution of the steady state.

+We further investigate the effects of longitudinal and transverse relaxation on the entanglement of two qubits.
 We let the first working qubit interact with the auxiliary qubit to mimic the longitudinal relaxation, and apply a random field on the second working qubit to simulate the transverse relaxation.
 These two working qubits are initialized in the maximum-entangled state and the concurrence is utilized to characterize the dynamics of entanglement.
 Our simulations show that due to the longitudinal relaxation, the sudden death of entanglement happens at a finite time.
 In this case, the transverse relaxation of the second working qubit will accelerate the finite-time disentanglement of the two qubits.
 However, if the longitudinal relaxation is absent, the entanglement will go to zero when the time approaches infinity.

 The rest of the paper is structured as follows.
 In Sec.~\ref{sec:model}, we introduce the quantum-simulation approach by Hamiltonian ensemble.
 In Sec.\ref{sec:SingleQubit}, we simulate the longitudinal relaxation of a single qubit at a finite temperature.
 The effects of the noise fluctuation and interaction strength on entanglement sudden death are investigated in Sec.~\ref{sec:disentanglement}.
 Finally, we conclude our main discoveries in Sec.~\ref{sec:conclusion}.